HCL-TECH-SOFTWARE/connections-doc/source/admin/secure/t_secure_with_tam.md

         |Sidebar|/socialsidebar|
         |Touchpoint|/touchpoint|

-7. Define the unprotected access control list and then attach unprotected resources and resources that require basic-authentication to it using the pdadmin command line utility, so that Security Access Manager passes HTTP requests for these resources through to WebSphere Application Server for authentication.
+7. Define the unprotected access control list and then attach unprotected resources and resources where Connections requires basic authentication using the pdadmin command line utility, so that Security Verify Access passes HTTP requests for these resources through to WebSphere Application Server for authentication.

     1. To define the unprotected access control list, enter the following commands: